Skip to main content

 This test is an advanced type of computed tomography (CT) scan of the colon and rectum that can show abnormal areas, like polyps or cancer.
 Special computer programs use both x-rays and a CT scan to make 3-dimensional pictures of the inside of the colon and rectum.
 It does not require sedation (medicine to sleep) or a scope to be put into the rectum or colon.
 A small catheter is placed into your rectum to fill your colon with air or carbon dioxide.
 This allows for clearer CT pictures.

-This test may be useful for some people who can’t have or don’t want to have a more invasive test such as a colonoscopy.
+This test may be useful for some people who can’t have or don’t want to have an invasive test such as a colonoscopy.
 It can be done fairly quickly, but it requires the same type of bowel prep as a colonoscopy.

 If polyps or other suspicious areas are seen on this test, a colonoscopy will still be needed to remove them or to explore the area fully.